0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## The Greedy Sequencing Rule (GSR)

 The GSR provides strong execution guarantees for users.
-It leverages a key property of two-token liquidity pools: the Duality Theorem ([Theorem 5.1](#theorem-51-duality-theorem)), which states that at any given state, either all buy orders or all sell orders will receive a better execution price than at the initial state.
+It leverages a key property of two-token liquidity pools: the Duality Theorem,

-For any user transaction $A$ included in a block, the GSR ensures one of the following ([Theorem 5.2](#theorem-52-greedy-sequencing-rule-gsr)):
+> **Theorem 5.1** (Duality Theorem)**.** For any pair of states $X, X'$ in a liquidity pool exchange with potential $\phi$, either: <br>- All buy orders receive better execution at $X$ than $X'$, or <br>- All sell orders receive better execution at $X$ than $X'$.

-1. The user can efficiently detect if the proposer didn't respect the rule.
+For any user transaction $A$ included in a block, the GSR ensures one of the following:

-2. The execution price of $A$ for the user is at least as good as if $A$ was the only transaction in the block.
+> **Theorem 5.2** Greedy Sequencing Rule (GSR)**.** We specify a sequencing rule (the Greedy Sequencing Rule) such that, for any valid execution ordering, then for any user transaction $A$ that the proposer includes in the block, it must be one of the following: <br>1.
+The user efficiently detects the proposer did not respect the sequencing rule. <br>2.
+The execution price of $A$ is at least as good as if $A$ was the only transaction in the block. <br>3.
+The execution price of $A$ is worse but the proposer does not gain when including $A$ in the block.

-3. The execution price of $A$ is worse than this standalone price but the proposer does not gain when including $A$ in the block.
+These propoerties ensure that the GSR's guarantees are maintained throughout the entire block, even when dealing with an uneven distribution of buy and sell orders.

 ### GSR Algorithm